cyanoprem/supernova-prompts/experiments/ctx_vocabulary.md

   user: purchase

-example to refer for Confirming user understood the word: system prompt:
+example to refer for Confirming User Understood the Word: system prompt:
     [language_rules: Translate the response of the user into colloquial tamil]
   assistant: